Learn to Play

-When your player graduates from our Learn to Play program they will not only love the sport of hockey, but they will be ready to seamlessly enter our regular season programming for the 21-22 season!
+When your player graduates from our Learn to Play program they will not only love the sport of hockey, but they will be ready to seamlessly enter our regular season programming!

-- Please bring a water bottle labeled with your player's name on it.
-Due to COVID-19 protocols, water bottles cannot be shared.
+Please bring a water bottle labeled with your player's name on it.

-- Before Arriving to Class: You will receive an email from TeamSnap to invite you to this Learn to Play session.
+Before Arriving to Class: You will receive an email from LeagueApps to invite you to this Learn to Play session.
 Please accept this invitation.
-Please download the TeamSnap application to your phone.
-This app will be required to complete health checks prior to each Saturday session and will be the main form of communication for/to/with our Learn to Play families.
+Please download the LeagueApps application to your phone.
+This app will be the main form of communication for/to/with our Learn to Play families.

-- On The First Day: When you arrive at Eagles Ice Arena (6321 North Addison), please enter the back doors of the rink (facing Lidgerwood) and check in with our staff at the registration table.
-Only one parent/guardian per skater please.
-Your skater will be given a name tag, a jersey, and hockey socks, along with a Welcome Packet.
+On The First Day: When you arrive at Eagles Ice Arena (6321 North Addison), please enter the back doors of the rink (facing Lidgerwood) and check in with our staff at the registration table.
 We will have staff onsite to direct you to an area to put on equipment and skates.
 Skaters will meet on ice and will be briefly evaluated and divided by ability.

 Before the first practice we will have our coaches and staff onsite to help new players/families dress in all their hockey equipment, but in the interest of time, try to come to the rink as dressed in all gear as is possible.
-Locker rooms are NOT AVAILABLE at this time.
+Locker rooms are available 20 minutes before the session.

 We will spend some time off the ice in full gear teaching kids how to get up, stand in a hockey ready position, bend, touch toes, sit, squat, balance on one leg, etc. It's important that our athletes feel comfortable moving in hockey gear.